-Addis Ababa capital of Ethiopia, safari gateway to historical sites, obelisks of Axum, churches and Coptic monasteries in the Tigre, Lake Tana and Lalibela
+Addis Ababa, safari gateway to historical sites, obelisks of Axum, churches and Coptic monasteries in the Tigre, Lake Tana and Lalibela

 Bahir Dar and Lake Tana are on the historic route - famed for 20 monastic churches and the source of the Blue Nile.
 Just a one hour flight from Addis Ababa

-Bale National Park in Ethiopia has wild alpine scenery that has around a dozen endemic birds living on the slopes, as well as the Ethiopian Wolf and a mountain nyala
+Bale National Park has wild alpine scenery that has around a dozen endemic birds living on the slopes, as well as the Ethiopian Wolf and a mountain nyala

 The Ethiopian Rift Valley Lakes are known for being amongst the oldest and deepest in the world and provide a rich resource for people and animals